Enterprise-CMCS/macpro-mdct-mcr/README.md

 (Make sure you've finished setting up the project locally above before moving on to this step!)

 Once you've run `./dev local` you'll find yourself on a login page at localhost:3000.
 For local development there is a list of users that can be found at services/ui-auth/libs/users.json.
-Thats where you can grab an email to fill in.
+That's where you can grab an email to fill in.

 For a password to that user, please ask a fellow developer.